khianvictorycalderon/NextJS-Auth-Demo/README.md

-#  NextJS Authentication Demo
-A simple register login system with account CRUD features project.
+# Title of your Project
+Description of your project, and purpose.

+## Usage
+How to use your project

-## To run this project:
+## To run this project (General Steps):
-1. Clone this repository `git clone https://github.com/khianvictorycalderon/NextJS-Auth-Demo.git`
+1. Clone this repository `git clone https://github.com/<user-name>/<repo-name>.git`
 2. Run `npm install`
 3. Run `npm run dev`